The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Other Edge Length Distributions

-where $\LPpdf{\psi}{D_i}{\Vec{z}}{S|T}$ is defined by (\ref{form:tilde_phi_increment}).
-The earlier part (A) is due to the additive error produced in the approximation before Step 09.
-By Proposition \ref{proposition:Taylor_error}, the latter part (B) is due to the additive error produced in computing the order $\tau$ Taylor approximation in Step 09.
+where $\LPpdf{\psi}{D_i}{\Vec{z}}{S}{T}$ is defined by (\ref{form:tilde_phi_increment}).
+The earlier part (A) is the additive error produced in the approximation before Step 09.
+By Proposition \ref{proposition:Taylor_error}, the latter part (B) bounds the additive error produced in computing the order $\tau$ Taylor approximation in Step 09.